afiodorov/afiodorov.github.io/_posts/2015-11-13-scary-and-obvious.md

 When I first heard about such reaction I scoffed at it.
 With timeless causality it makes sense, though.
-If you managed to convince a person to believe in some kind of version of Roko's basilisk than he'll live in fear and misery, slaving away everyday.
+If you managed to convince a person to believe in some kind of version of Roko's basilisk than he'll live in fear and misery slaving away everyday.
 Arguably, some religions already do just that: promise some kind of after life.
 But we are talking about really "smart" individuals here slaving away because of the timeless causality.